Quick Answers for U.S. Taxpayers with Singapore CPFIS, SRS and Unit Trusts

 PFIC issue: Under IRC §1297(a), a foreign corporation is a PFIC if it meets the 75% passive-income test or 50% passive-asset test.
 Rental income is passive unless the active-rent exception applies.

 Technical catch: Under IRC §1297(b)(2)(C), rental income escapes passive treatment only when derived in the active conduct of a trade or business.
-Many S-REITs use external REIT managers and property managers, which can weaken or defeat that position.
+Some S-REIT structures use external REIT managers or property managers, which may complicate the active-rent analysis.

 U.S. Result: Form 1099-DIV does not clear IRC §1297.
 Each S-REIT needs entity-level PFIC testing.
-If the active-rent exception fails, Form 8621 can be triggered.
+If the active-rent exception is unavailable and the PFIC income or asset tests are met, Form 8621 may be required.

 Case 2 — Singapore Fund-of-Funds: One Fund Can Hide Multiple PFICs